OneIdentity/safeguard-ps/README.md

 The following cmdlets are currently supported.
 More will be added to this list over time.
 Every cmdlet in the list supports `Get-Help` to provide additional information as to how it can be called.

+Please file GitHub Issues for cmdlets that are not working and to request cmdlets for functionality that is missing.

 ### Core Functionality
 - Connect-Safeguard